mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ![autoplay inline mute fit loop](assets/navigation-drill-down.mov)

 ^ I think we can all agree that this is navigation.
-This is perhaps the most prototypical version of navigation.
+This is perhaps the most prototypical version of navigation and has been in iOS since the very beginning.
 We drill down from one screen to another, and  we can then pop back to the first screen.

 ^ The APIs for performing this kind of navigation even have the word "navigation" right in them, such as `NavigationView`, or `NavigationStack`, or `NavigationLink`, and even back in UIKit we have `UINavigationController`.